Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Cloak of the Artist (IV)

 **Item Power** (swift, daily)
-Until the end of the encounter, you can be under the effect of two powers with the Stance keyword.
+Until the end of the encounter, you can be under the effect of two powers with the Stance tag.

 ### Cloak of the Bat (IV)